cue-exp/jsondiscrim/README.md

 A Go package for unmarshaling JSON with discriminated unions (tagged unions) using type-safe constant values.

-This package leverages the new experimental [json/v2](https://github.com/go-json-experiment/json) package to provide compile-time type safety when working with polymorphic JSON data.
+This package leverages the new experimental [encoding/json/v2](https://pkg.go.dev/encoding/json/v2) API to provide compile-time type safety when working with polymorphic JSON data.
+Currently to avoid the requirement to set GOEXPERIMENT, this depends on https://github.com/go-json-experiment/json rather than `encoding/json/v2` itself.

 ## When is this useful?